bartekpacia/chariotofheaven/README.md

 - servo - GPIO10

 **Stepper motor**

 stepper motor driver: MP6500 Pololu 2966

 - STEP - GPIO20

 - DIR - GPIO21

-  Red diode is red when the direction is lit when the direction is right.
-It is off when the direction is left.
+  Red diode is ON when the direction is right.
+It is OFF when the direction is left.